-This pear frangipane tart has a buttery, golden brown crust filled with a lightly spiced hazelnut frangipane.
+This pear frangipane tart has a buttery, golden brown pate sucree crust filled with a lightly spiced hazelnut frangipane.
 It's topped with pretty fans of thinly sliced fresh pear halves, toasted hazelnuts, and a dusting of powdered sugar.
 Baking this pear tart recipe is a lovely way to ease into fall.
-Paired with a bottle of Erath Wines 2019 Oregon Pinot Noir, it's a delicious combination for a special night in or a holiday table.
-Thanks to Erath Wines for sponsoring this post!

 INGREDIENTS, SUBSTITUTIONS AND RECIPE NOTES

-- Hazelnuts - roasting the hazelnuts has a huge impact on their flavor - the rich, sweet, nutty flavor profile is so much more present after just 8-10 minutes on a sheet pan in a 350 degree oven.
-I highly recommend not skipping this step!
+Hazelnuts - roasting the hazelnuts has a huge impact on their flavor - the rich, sweet, nutty flavor profile is so much more present after just 8-10 minutes on a sheet pan in a 350 degree oven.
+I highly recommend this step!

-- Unsalted butter - Unsalted butter adds richness without additional salt.
-For the frangipane, you'll want the butter cubed and at room temperature.
+Unsalted butter - For the frangipane, you'll want the butter cubed and at room temperature.

 - Cut them in half lengthwise and use a melon baller or round teaspoon to scoop out the core.
 Leave the stem intact for additional decoration.